computationalstylistics/computationalstylistics.github.io/_people/06_Rafal_Gorski.md

 ---

-Head of the Methodology Department at the Institute of Polish Language (Polish Academy of Sciences), and Associate Professor at the Faculty of Philology, at the Jagiellonian University, Kraków.
+Professor of Linguistics at the Institute of Polish Language (Polish Academy of Sciences), and Associate Professor at the Faculty of Philology, at the Jagiellonian University, Kraków.
 A linguist, interested in corpus linguistics and, to a lesser extent, in quantitative linguistics.